aws-samples/eks-blueprints-for-proton/README.md

 #### Updating an existing cluster

 Now that a Proton administrator have updated the template, login back as the `protondev` user and open your Proton environment that represents the cluster you deployed above.
 You will notice that there is a message that says that there is a new template available.
-You can now `Update` your environment to apply the new template.
-To do so, go to the Proton environment and click `Update`:
+You can now update your environment to apply the new template and change the inputs.
+To do so, go to the Proton environment and click `Update minor`:

 ![update_environment](images/update_environment.png)